 - Q. Trap: A Q. trap is a type of water trap used to capture wastewater before entering the main sewer line.
 Q. traps are typically installed in commercial and industrial applications.

 There are many different types of waste pipes available on the market.
-The most waste trap is the P-trap, but there are many other types of traps available, each with its own benefits and drawbacks.
+The P-trap is the most waste trap, but many other types of traps are available, each with its own benefits and drawbacks.

 P Trap Vs. S Trap:

 Both types of traps serve the same purpose: to keep sewer gas and odors from coming back into your home through the drain.
 However, there are some key differences between these two types of traps.

 P-traps get their name because they are shaped like the letter “P.” They consist of a curve in the drain pipe that holds water, forming a seal that prevents sewer gas from escaping.
 P-traps must be appropriately installed to work correctly, as they rely on gravity to keep the water in place.

 S-traps get their name because they are shaped like the letter “S.” Unlike P-traps, S-traps do not rely on gravity to keep the water in place.
 Instead, they use a mechanism that seals the trap shut when not in use.
 This makes S-traps less likely to leak than P-traps.